-The FIBA Basketball World Cup 2019 is set to tip off in China later this summer.
-The global basketball competition will include a record 32 participating countries, who qualified during tournaments over the past two years.
+The FIBA Basketball World Cup 2019 tipped off on Aug.
+31 in China.
+The global basketball competition includes a record 32 participating countries, who qualified during tournaments over the past two years.

-This will be the 18th edition of the FIBA Basketball World Cup and the first time it has ever been held in China.
+This year is the 18th edition of the FIBA Basketball World Cup and the first time it has ever been held in China.
 The games will take place in eight cities -- Beijing, Foshan, Wuhan, Shenzhen, Dongguan, Nanjing, Shanghai and Guangzhou -- across five provinces.
 In total, there will be 92 games played over just 16 days.

 • First Round (Group Phase): Aug.
 31 - Sept.
 5